BorjaZarco/graphql-api/README.md

 #### Mutations

-- `logIn`: send a email and password in order to obtain a token to access the API
+- `logIn`: send a email and password in order to obtain a token to access the API.
 - `signUp`: register a new user by providing an unregistered email and password.
-If successful it will automatically log in and return a token to access the API
+If successful it will automatically log in and return a token to access the API.

 ### Cart